drnic/kubernetes-the-kubernetes-way/docs/differences-from-kthw.md

 You now know how to do this yourself.
 So in this tutorial we will allow `kubeadm` to generate many of our certificates for us.

+### TLS bootstrapping

 We will only generate a shared root CA certificate/key pair, and a private/public key pair for service acccounts.
-These will be uploaded to each controller instance.
-Worker instances will use Kubernetes [TLS bootstrapping](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/) to request their client certificates.
+These will only be uploaded to each controller instance.

+Worker instances will use Kubernetes [TLS bootstrapping](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet-tls-bootstrapping/) to request client certificates be created for them.

 ## Software networking between pods